 The Sleep Suit Bag is a skin-friendly product as reviewed by the Eczema Association of Australasia Inc (EAA).

 Learn more about our sustainable sleepwear.

 Being woken in the night can make the perkiest parents zombie-like when it comes to helping your child through their sleep development milestones.
 The Sleep Suit Bag is uniquely designed to tackle common sleep disruptors, to make it simpler and faster for parents to settle their child back to sleep after a night waking.

 Undo the lower zip portion of the bag or suit, and roll it up to change a nappy overnight.
 Your child can keep the upper half of the Sleep Suit Bag on their body, keeping them warm during the nappy change.

 Once your child is ready to graduate to a big bed but not ready to pull up blankets, the Sleep Suit Bag in ‘legs’ mode will keep them warm without restricting their movements at night, should they get out of the bed.

-If you have a toddler or pre-schooler who has graduated from night nappies but still needs to use the toilet during the night when in ‘legs’ mode the Sleep Suit Bag can be used the following way with the help of an adult.
-We suggest wearing two-piece pyjamas underneath.
+If you have a toddler or pre-schooler who has graduated from night nappies but still needs to use the toilet during the night when in ‘legs’ mode the Sleep Suit Bag can be used the following way with the help of an adult:

 - Undoing the lower portion